 Quartzite is not the same as quartz

-This is the most common point of confusion.
-Quartz countertops are engineered — manufactured from ground stone and resin, with consistent, repeatable patterns and a non-porous surface.
-Quartzite is a natural stone, with unique veining and the need for periodic sealing.
-They share part of a name and both contain the mineral quartz, but they are fundamentally different products.
-If you want the natural look, you want quartzite; if you want zero maintenance and uniformity, you want engineered quartz.
+This is the most common point of confusion, and it is an important one.
+Quartz countertops are engineered — manufactured in a factory by combining roughly 90% ground quartz crystals with polymer resins and pigments to create a smooth, non-porous slab with consistent color.
+Quartzite, by contrast, is 100% natural stone pulled from the earth, with unique veining and the need for periodic sealing.
+They share part of a name and both contain the mineral quartz, but they are fundamentally different products that behave differently.
+If you want a genuine, one-of-a-kind natural surface, you want quartzite; if you want a uniform, zero-maintenance engineered surface, you want quartz.
+We compare them directly in our materials guides.

 Does quartzite need maintenance?